Aldin322/Yasinusta/readme.txt

 4. Wire the ``SacrificeBot`` class into your Lichess bot runner (for example by plugging it into ``lichess-bot``'s ``engine.py`` callback) and provide your API token via environment variables or a configuration file.
-The searcher now performs basic time management automatically – just pass the remaining clock (and increment) when calling ``choose`` if you have it.
+The searcher now performs adaptive time management automatically – just pass the remaining clock (and increment) when calling ``choose`` if you have it.
+The engine now spends only a fraction of the early-game clock (where many pieces remain) and relaxes the budget as the position simplifies, so it responds quickly out of the opening instead of burning most of its time on move one.

 Playing test matches on Lichess
 -------------------------------